Skip to main content

 We prefer to err on the side of caution and place ice and water shield wherever it may be needed.
 It might cost a little more, but it’s a small price for peace of mind.

-Neoprene pipe boots cost your contractor about $6 to buy, and plastic vents around $20.
+Neoprene pipe boots and plastic vents are the lowest price option.
 But, after they’ve failed in six to ten years, they cost YOU thousands of dollars in repairs.

 Cheap Pipe Boots Don't Hol;d Up Seattle Roofsmart